qrslrhko/sky-view/index.md

 ## Sky view performance

 There are two different scenes: sunny and cloudy sky.
-Apply three types of lighting such as ambient specular diffuse in sun and make noises for clouds.

 There are four objects in my performacne, inculding one rectangular, and three circle. <br /> The basic ideas in this performacne is like this:<br />
 ![idea](https://cloud.githubusercontent.com/assets/16565587/24592942/a7fd5302-17d2-11e7-96b5-2ea9586766a5.jpg)

+In order to make sun vivic, I divided sun into three layers: white layer, yellow layer nad solor halo layer.
+in addition, applythree types of lighting such as ambient specular diffuse in sun.